How to Calculate Hours Worked in Excel?

 Format the cell containing the calculated difference in a time format.
 Right-click on the cell, select "Format Cells," choose the appropriate time format (e.g., "hh:mm" for hours and minutes), and click "OK."

-Step 4: Calculate the Total Hours Worked weekly
+Step 4: Calculate the Total Hours Worked Weekly

 Once you have added the time entries for each day and calculated the total daily hours worked, you need to add the total hours to know the weekly total.
 In our example, we used =SUM(D2:D6), Where D2 to D6 was the total hours worked daily from Monday to Friday.